-Permian Resources Corporation is an independent oil and natural gas company focused on driving sustainable returns through the responsible acquisition, optimization and development of crude oil and associated liquids-rich natural gas reserves.
-Throughout this Annual Report, unless the context otherwise indicates, all references to the "Company," "Permian Resources," "we," "us," or "our" refer to Permian Resources Corporation and its consolidated subsidiary, Permian Resources Operating, LLC ("OpCo", which was formally Centennial Resource Production, LLC or "CRP").
+Permian Resources Corporation is an independent oil and natural gas company focused on driving sustainable returns through the responsible acquisition, optimization and development of high-return crude oil and associated liquids-rich natural gas reserves.
+Throughout this Annual Report, unless the context otherwise indicates, all references to the "Company," "Permian Resources," "we," "us," or "our" refer to Permian Resources Corporation and its consolidated subsidiary, Permian Resources Operating, LLC ("OpCo").

 Our principal business objective is to deliver leading shareholder returns by leveraging our high-quality asset base and technical expertise to sustainably and responsibly develop our oil and natural gas resources to meet the world's need for affordable, abundant energy.
 We intend to drive disciplined production growth through optimized development of our assets with the overall objective of improving our rates of return, generating sustainable free cash flow, maintaining a strong and flexible balance sheet and maximizing returns to our shareholders.
-We also look for opportunities to accretively add to our portfolio of high-return, long-life inventory through acquisitions that meet our strategic and financial objectives.
+We also look for opportunities to optimize our portfolio of high-return, long-life inventory through accretive acquisitions that meet our strategic and financial objectives.

-Business Combination
+Business Combinations